gabidasanches/HealthandWelenessDeviceAnalysis/README.md

+# Health and Weleness Device Analysis
-Google Data Analytics Capstone Project
+## Google Data Analytics Capstone Project

 Introduction of the project:
 Sršen (company co-founder) asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 She then wants you to select one Bellabeat product to apply these insights to.